Roy DeMeo: Gambino family

 DeMeo's collection of loanshark customers, while still primarily those in the car industry, soon included other businesses such as a dentist's office, an abortion clinic, restaurants and flea markets.
-He was also listed as an employee for a Brooklyn company named S & C Sportswear Corporation, and frequently told his neighbors he worked in construction, food retailing and the used car business.
-Bonanno family underboss Salvatore Vitale claimed to the FBI that in 1974 he was ordered to deliver the corpse of a man who had just been murdered to a garage in Queens so that it could be disposed of by DeMeo.
+He was also listed as an employee for a Brooklyn company called S & C Sportswear Corporation.
+DeMeo frequently told his neighbors that he worked in construction, food retailing and the used car business.
+Bonanno family underboss Salvatore Vitale claimed to the Federal Bureau of Investigation (FBI) that in 1974 he was ordered to deliver the corpse of a man who had just been murdered to a garage in Queens so that it could be disposed of by DeMeo.

 In late 1974, a conflict escalated between the DeMeo crew and Andrei Katz, a young auto repair shop owner who was partners with DeMeo in a stolen car ring.
-In January 1975, Katz visited the Brooklyn District Attorney's Office and voluntarily provided them information that Rosenberg was heavily involved in car theft.
-DeMeo learned about the meeting immediately afterward from an NYPD auto crimes detective on his payroll.
-DeMeo ordered Borelli to contact a female acquaintance, Babette Judith Questel, about being used as bait.
+In January 1975, Katz visited the Brooklyn District Attorney's Office and voluntarily provided information pertaining to Rosenberg's involvement in car theft.
+DeMeo learned about the meeting immediately afterward from a New York City Police Department (NYPD) auto crimes detective on his payroll.
+He ordered Borelli to contact a female acquaintance, Babette Judith Questel, about being used as bait.
 In May 1975, Katz appeared before a Brooklyn grand jury and divulged what he knew about the DeMeo crew's illegal activities.

-On June 13, 1975, Questel was used to successfully lure Katz to her apartment complex for what he thought was a date, where upon arrival he was immediately abducted by members of the DeMeo crew.
-He was then taken to the meat department of a supermarket in Rockaway Beach, Queens, where he was stabbed multiple times in the heart and then in the back with a butcher knife.
-After being decapitated, Katz's head was then put through a machine normally used for compacting cardboard boxes, where it was crushed.
-The body parts were wrapped in plastic bags and deposited into the supermarket's dumpster, where they were discovered days later when a pedestrian walking his dog spotted one of Katz's legs lying on a curb near the store.
-The police reported to the press that a grisly, brutal killing had occurred, but that was the extent of the information given.
-The body was identified as Katz's two days later through the use of dental records.
+On June 13, 1975, Questel was used to successfully lure Katz to her apartment for what he thought was a date, where upon arrival he was immediately abducted by members of the DeMeo crew.
+He was then taken to the meat department of a supermarket in Rockaway Beach, where he was stabbed multiple times with a butcher knife.
+After being decapitated, Katz' head was then put through a machine normally used for compacting cardboard boxes, where it was crushed.
+His dismembered body parts were wrapped in plastic bags and deposited into the supermarket's dumpster, where they were discovered days later when a pedestrian walking his dog spotted one of Katz' legs lying on a curb near the store.
+Police reported to the press that a grisly, brutal killing had occurred, but that was the extent of the information given.
+The body was identified as Katz' two days later through the use of dental records.